Filmon-gh/Delicous-Den/README.md

 ![App Screenshot](https://raw.githubusercontent.com/Filmon-gh/Delicous-Restuarant/a0d2d47816406134f2a15b87923bae697fea800e/screenshotimge/1.%20logo%20and%20navigation.JPG)

-- The navigation menu consists of links to Home, About, Menu, and Contact  sections, making it easy for visitors to explore the website and find the information they are looking for.The navigation links stand out with clear and concise wording, visitors can quickly locate and navigate through the different sections of the website, which can enhance the user experience and promote customer engagement.
+- The navigation menu consists of links to the Home, About, Menu, and Contact sections, making it easy for visitors to explore the website and find the information they are looking for.
+The navigation links stand out with clear and concise wording; visitors can quickly locate and navigate through the different sections of the website, which can enhance the user experience and promote customer engagement.

-- The logo are critical elements of the website's design is Located prominently on the left-hand side of the web page; serves as an important visual cue.
+- The logo is one of the critical elements of the website's design.
+Located prominently on the left-hand side of the web page, it serves as an important visual cue.
 Clicking on the logo redirects the visitor to the main home page, ensuring seamless and easy navigation throughout the website.

 ## Header